Teaching English with an English Degree

 - Though each school has different requirements, the general requirements for entrance into graduate school are listed below.

 - Recommendation letters from professors and mentor teachers in the schools Completion of the GRE general test.

-- Select and edit a 10-page writing sample for English programs.
+- Select and edit a 5- to 10-page writing sample for English programs.
 Consult your advisor for help in selecting and editing your sample.